ThomasGuy/flask-jwt-auth-template/README.md

-# A Flask backend JWT auth login with expire and refresh and blacklist tokens
+# A Flask backend JWT auth login

+ with expire, refresh and blacklist tokens

  add a .env file to root directory with SECRET_KEY, JWT_SECRET_KEY and DB_DATABASE